wsilveiranz/Azure-Boot-Camp/README.md

 # Azure-Boot-Camp

-Azure Boot Camp
+## Auckland 2017

-This is the Github repository for the Global Azure Bootcamp 2017 held in Auckland at Cliftons.
+This is the Github repository for the [Global Azure Bootcamp](https://global.azurebootcamp.net/) 2017 held in Auckland at Cliftons.

 The various projects are the labs for the presentations on the day.